bryantvu/HuaweiQuickApp-WebviewSample/README.md

 This sample app includes both the HTML web element as well as the webview, but only the web element has been activated.
 See the instructions below to activate the webview.

+The goal here is to try out an exsiting webpage and see how it feels inside of the web element.
+Use the Bing search to reach your desired webpage.

 <kbd><img src="pictures/quickapp1.jpg" height="500"/></kbd><kbd><img src="pictures/quickapp2.jpg" height="500"/></kbd>